 - Dairy: "Dairy's one of those things they're going to try to get you in the door with," Bisbee explains.
 People always need milk and eggs — and drugstores know it.
 If they can get you to come in for those items (because you know the prices are low), they might have a chance of getting you to buy some other stuff while you're there.

-- Soda: Although drugstores don't carry as much variety as the grocery store, you can usually find deals on 12-packs.
+- Soda: Although drugstores don't carry as much variety as the grocery store, you can usually find deals on 12-packs or two-liter bottles.

 - Cereal: "There always seems to be a sale on cereal," says Bisbee.
 Stock up whenever your favorite variety is BOGO or part of any other deal.